noobg1/http1_vs_http2/README.md

 ![Demo](out.gif?raw=true "Demo : gui mode")

 ### Note:
+credits to:
-> credits to https://www.onlineconverter.com/ for helping to convert vidoe to gif
+  - https://www.onlineconverter.com/ for helping to convert video to gif
+  - https://imagesplitter.net/ for splitting image into tiles

 > Feel free to use image-tiles as you like in public folder; I clicked it :sunglasses: